The Perimenopause Circle

 Sleep changes.
 Mood fluctuates.
 Stress hits harder.

-You may feel more reactive, more exhausted, less buffered from emotion — or simply not like yourself in ways that are difficult to explain.
+You may feel more reactive, more exhausted, less buffered from emotion — or simply not like yourself.

 What’s Actually Happening